 If FORAC's credential assessment determines that the applicant is eligible to challenge the IGOE Exam, the applicant must complete the appropriate referral form, which can be found on FORAC's website and submit it to email@example.com to receive a referral number.

 Step 3: Internationally Graduated Optometrist Evaluating Examination (IGOEE)

 The IGOE Exam is a written and clinical exam that assesses the applicant's current knowledge, skill and judgment as it relates to the practise of optometry in Canada.
-It is administered by the Touchstone Institute and the cost of the IGOE Exam is $5,000 per attempt.
+It is administered in Toronto by the Touchstone Institute and the cost of the IGOE Exam is $5,000 per attempt.

 The results of the IGOE Exam will determine if the applicant is eligible to proceed directly to the OEBC Exam & OSCE OR if the applicant is eligible to apply to the International Optometric Bridging Program (IOBP) at the University of Waterloo.